 What is Moodle?

 Moodle does far more than present online courses - Moodle is underpinned by a belief that people learn best together, and so it's really about using the web to build learning communities, with all the opportunities for collaboration and communication that that implies.
-Moodle's extensible modular architecture includes as standard tools for forums, online , , online assessments, management of offline assignments, presentation of a rich range of resources including , and collaborative -based work.
+Moodle's extensible modular architecture includes as standard tools for forums, online chat, messaging, online assessments, management of offline assignments, presentation of a rich range of resources including SCORM, and collaborative wiki-based work.
 Moodle has demonstrated its ability to promote learner engagement, self-reflection and communication, as well as engaging teachers in e-learning.

-Online assessment tools save teachers the burden of marking script after script, whilst providing students with immediate before the next makes for better teaching too.
+Online assessment tools save teachers the burden of marking script after script, whilst providing students with immediate feedback, and the chance and motivation to learn from their mistakes.
+Knowing how a class coped with homework before the next lesson makes for better teaching too.
 Using Moodle to make a whole range of resources available online saves teachers the queue at the photocopier, and promotes learner independence and autonomy.
 Peer assessment tools, shared workspaces (wikis), and discussion forums make learning from one another a reality, and can extend the best aspects of classroom practice into the home environment too.
-Also, having resources, assessment data and plans altogether in one place streamlines the administivia faced by teachers.
+Also, having resources, assessment data and lesson plans altogether in one place streamlines the administivia faced by teachers.

-Much of Moodle's code has been written by those actively engaged in education, and the international online community of users and developers at moodle.org is one of the most reflective, supportive you can change it to fit round the way you teach; oh yes, and it's free.
+Much of Moodle's code has been written by those actively engaged in education, and the international online community of users and developers at moodle.org is one of the most reflective, supportive groups that there is.
+What's more, because Moodle is open source, you can change it to fit round the way you teach; oh yes, and it's free.

 Moodle Community - http://www.moodle.org/